pokohroh/pokohroh.github.io/_projects/ros-navigation-project-using-slam/index.md

 ---
-## Mapping the Class Arena
+## Mapping the Entire Arena
-The project required us to design an arena that not only allowed our LIMO robot to navigate through our team’s plot but also to move seamlessly across other teams’ plots.
-The robot needed to be able to pass through the central point of each plot in the class’s combined arena while navigating around the various obstacles placed within each area.
+While we were tasked on building the Changi Airport Terminal 1, other teams worked on other parts of Changi Airport.
+Together, we built a seemless arena of Changi Airport where our Limo robots will be tasked to navigate through all of the plots autonomously.

 <div style="display: flex; justify-content: center; gap: 20px; flex-wrap: wrap; margin: 20px 0;">
   {% include image-gallery.html